mprissmann/GW-country-code-Stata-do-files/README.md

 Some of the data sets I have merged with these do-files: Penn World Tables, IMF Financial Statistics, World Bank's World Development Indicators, Quality of Government data, and various energy and election statistics.

+## Requirements
+You will need to install user-written Stata commands `sproper', `groups' and `duplicates' once before using my files.
+For example, type `ssc install sproper' or `findit sproper' in the Stata command window.

 ## Bugs & Missing Country Names
 Feel free to fork the files and request pulls for improvements you made to the code!